 The governance statement describes the framework of controls at the HCPC, including the assurances on the operation of the control framework, and the processes for identifying and managing risk.
 Our Code of Corporate Governance incorporates a series of regulatory documents and policies which govern how we operate, take decisions and the procedures followed to ensure that our actions are fair, efficient, transparent and accountable to our stakeholders.
-Council and Committee members' interests are declared on our website5.
+Council and Committee members' interests are declared on our website.
+The senior management team set out on page 42 has no significant interest that would conflict with directorship of the company which is in line with note 19 of the report.
 We adhere to the principles of the HM Treasury Corporate Governance Code of Good Practice 2011 and we adopt the supporting provisions of the Code to the extent that it is practical and appropriate and compatible with our legislation.